 COVID-19 may be spread by people who do not have any symptoms.
 This is why we are asking you to wear a mask.

 Medical exemptions will only be considered for patients, not for Essential Care Partners or other visitors.

 Exemptions must be pre-approved by your UHN doctor.
 If this is your first time coming to UHN, contact the clinic or care area you will be visiting before coming to the hospital to ask for a medical exemption.
 Entrance screening staff cannot provide exemption forms.

 Mask exemption cards are not accepted at UHN.

 When you arrive:

-If you have questions or health concerns about wearing a mask, please let the entrance screening staff or your health care team know before arriving for your appointment.
+If you have questions or health concerns about wearing a mask, please let your health care team know before arriving for your appointment.

 Inpatients — Where do inpatients have to wear a mask?